DoWG Unleashed: An Efficient Universal Parameter-Free Gradient Descent Method: Algorithms and theory

-Minimizing the above rate in $\eta < \frac{2}{L}$ gives $\eta = \frac{1}{L}$ for which $f(x_T) - f_{*} \leq \mathcal{O} \left( \frac{L D_0^2}{T} \right)$.
+Minimizing \cref{eq:11} over $\eta$ gives $f(\bar{x}_T) - f_{*} = \mathcal{O} \left( \frac{D_0 G}{\sqrt{T}} \right)$ with $\eta = \frac{D_0}{G \sqrt{T}}$.
+We have several remarks to make about this rate for gradient descent.
+First, the optimal stepsize depends on both the distance to the optimum $D_0$ and the Lipschitz constant $G$, and in fact, this rate is in general optimal~\citep[Theorem 3.2.1]{nesterov18_lectures_cvx_opt}.
+Moreover, if we misspecify $D_0$ or $G$ while tuning $\eta$, this does not in general result in divergence but may result in a slower rate of convergence.
+On the other hand, for the smooth setting the optimal stepsize is $\eta = \frac{1}{L}$ for which $f(x_T) - f_{*} \leq \mathcal{O} \left( \frac{L D_0^2}{T} \right)$.
 Unfortunately, to obtain this rate we have to estimate the smoothness constant $L$ in order to choose a stepsize $\eta < \frac{2}{L}$, and this dependence is \emph{hard}: if we overshoot the upper bound $\frac{2}{L}$, the iterations of gradient descent can diverge very quickly, as shown by Figure~\ref{fig:comparison}.
-Contrast this with the nonsmooth setting, where Theorem~\ref{thm:gd-nonsmooth} shows misspecifying the stepsize does not in general result in divergence.

-\textbf{Different breeds of adaptivity.} Our goal in this work is to develop a universal, parameter-free variant of gradient descent.
-We aim for an algorithm that can preserve the convergence rate of optimally-tuned gradient descent without any manual tuning.
-We call any such algorithm \textbf{strongly adaptive}.
-This is an ambitious goal, and it is not achieved even by the popular optimizer Adam~\citep{kingma14_adam}.
-Indeed, Adam may fail to converge if its parameters are not properly tuned~\citep{reddi19_conver_adam_beyon}.

-A less ambitious goal is to (a) allow for some parameter tuning, (b) match the convergence of gradient descent with optimal parameters, and (c) seek non-divergence under paramater misspecification.
-We term this goal \textbf{weak adaptivity}.
-In this case, the algorithm's objective is to ensure that the learning process does not result in divergence if the chosen stepsize is not optimal, and matches gradient descent (up to log factors) under optimal tuning.
-We observe that gradient descent is not in general weakly adaptive, as misspecifying the smoothness constant results in divergence.

-The distinction between strong and weak adaptivity is important because existing theoretical analysis suggests that many methods designed to be adaptive are only weakly adaptive. \citet{ward18_adagr_steps} report this for AdaGrad-Norm, a single-parameter variant of AdaGrad.
-Their theory shows that AdaGrad-Norm is more robust to parameter misspecification compared to GD, but achieves worse convergence if its parameters are not tuned.
-The more recent analysis conducted by~\citet{liu22_conver_adagr_r} of AdaGrad-Norm shows that it is adaptive to the smoothness constant $L$ (achieving a linear dependence on it), but suffers from a worse dependence on $D_0$ under bad tuning.
+Therefore, GD with a constant stepsize cannot be \emph{universal}: we have to set the stepsize differently for smooth and nonsmooth objectives.